liamodwyer/github-pages/_workshop/sharing-with-github.md

 ```
 So we have essentially an up-to-date repository in three places - two separate Git repositories and one on Github.

-The image below shows what the commands and workflow we have implemented in this lesson using Git and Github:
+The image below shows the commands and workflow we have implemented in this lesson using Git and Github:

 <p align="center">
   <img src="./assets/images/gitlocalremote.jpg">
 </p>

+* creating files in the working directory
+* adding them to the staging area
+* committing them to the local repository
+* checking out files from the repository back to the working directory
+* pushing the directory and files to a remote repository
+* pulling from that remote repository to another local repository

+---

 #### 💡 Key Points: